 7. Set Up a Small Tree on a Raised Surface

 Tabletop or 4 feet Christmas trees are the perfect opportunity to showcase those delicate glass ornaments.
-This is one Christmas tree safety tip that saves you time since there’s much less foliage to decorate.
+This is one Christmas tree safety tip brought to you by Kind Seeds, that saves you time since there’s much less foliage to decorate.
 The chances of little Sally destroying a tree on a table are much less likely.

 8. Choose the Area Wisely